berkeleyauv/robosub_ws/README.md

 which will install ROS2 Foxy, Gazebo 11, download the necessary repositories, install the requirements using `rosdep`, and setup your `~/.bashrc` for future use.
 First source ros2

     source /opt/ros/foxy/setup.bash

 Then, run

     colcon build --symlink-install

 which will build the necessary files.

 # Running the sub

 Make sure you have sourced the `foxy` setup file, `gazebo` setup file, and `robosub` setup file already (this is done for you in the install script).
+From your robosub workspace you can run

+    source ./install/setup.bash
+    source ./install/local_setup.bash

-Then run each command in a different terminal.
-We recommend using [tmux](https://github.com/tmux/tmux/wiki) to run the commands in separate panes so you can see all the outputs.
+Then run each of the following command in a different terminal.
+We recommend using [tmux](https://github.com/tmux/tmux/wiki) to run the commands in separate panes so you can see all the outputs, though it is fine to use the default terminal.

-## Teleop Mode

 1. `ros2 launch simulator robosub.launch` will spawn Gazebo with the RoboSub 2019 world
 2. `ros2 launch sub_descriptions upload_rexrov_default.launch.py x:=10 y:=-10 z:=-10` will spawn in our submarine into Gazebo.

+## Teleop Mode

 3. `ros2 launch uuv_control_cascaded_pid key_board_velocity.launch model_name:=rexrov` will start the PID controllers for the sub and the thruster manager.
 4. `ros2 run uuv_teleop vehicle_keyboard_teleop.py --ros-args -r output:=/rexrov/cmd_vel` to use a keyboard to send commands to the motor controllers.